-Faculty, staff, students, partners, and other community members may offer general, constructive suggestions using WSC's anonymous suggestion box found at: https://willistonstate.qualtrics.com/jfe/form/SV_7ZH6O6MKbjZbbCt .
+Faculty, staff, students, partners, and other community members may offer general, constructive suggestions using WSC's Anonymous Suggestion Box.
 Williston State College considers a suggestion to be an idea or plan offered for consideration.

 If a reply to a suggestion or comment is desired, the suggestion must include a name, email address and/or phone number.